 Luang Prabang: Pure Bliss (5 Days)

-After being not too excited about Laos, I was SO happy to arrive in Luang Prabang.
-This small town, which is mainly built from french colonial style buildings had my heart within minutes with its vegetarian street food, french-lao cuisine and smiling people.
+After being not too excited about my stay in Laos, I was SO happy to arrive in Luang Prabang.
+This small town, which is mainly built from French colonial style buildings had my heart within minutes with its vegetarian street food, french-lao cuisine and smiling people.

 I could have stayed much longer.

 Vietnam (3 days)

 Hanoi: eat eat eat (3 days)... or skip